 Sugar and Teeth

-Sugar is the No. 1 enemy of your teeth, and the longer it stays in your mouth, the worse it is.
+Sugar is the No. 1 enemy of your teeth, and the longer it stays in your mouth, the worse it can be!
 Sugar is consumed by acid-producing bacteria in your mouth.
-The acids eat away at tooth enamel.
-Avoid foods like jelly candies, which stick in your teeth longer than other foods and bathe them in sugar.
-Dried fruit such as raisins are no better.
-Reach for fresh fruit instead.
+The acids then eat away at tooth enamel.
+Try your best to avoid foods such as jelly candies and dried fruit, which can stick in your teeth longer than other foods and bathe them in sugar.

 Beverages and Teeth